nnwwbb/jack-bot/README.md

 ## Setup
-Start a virtualenv and install dependencies:
+Start a virtualenv using python 3.8 or 3.9 (older versions not tested), and install dependencies:
 ```bash
 python3 -m venv .venv
 source .venv/bin/activate